9seconds/chore/README.md

 want it.

-If you do it within a script, the code managing these parameters will probably be a bloated boilerplate that will dilute its purpose of it.
+If you do it within a script, the code managing these parameters will probably be a bloated boilerplate that will dilute its purpose.

 What if you want to manage some secrets?
 How would you store it?
 Can you move a directory with such scripts from one machine to another?